savvliap/THESIS-CODE/README.md

 # Description

-In this project I am implementing peumonia are detection in chest X-rays.
-In particular some classification architectures will be applied to chest radiographs that have collected in digital format, to determine whether there is a shift in the lung or not.
-The dataset that has been collected has been tagged by health experts and the goal is to find a model that will predictions that are as close as possible to these predictions.
-More specifically, ϑthe Unet, DoubleUnet, Res-Unet, Inception-Unet, Dense-Unet architectures will be considered and compared in terms of the success of not only correctly classifying images, but also highlighting problem areas, where they exist.
-Besides, I will consider techniques through which it would be possible to improve the result, such as techniques for managing the dataset, but without any substantial intervention in it.
+In this project I am implementing peumonia area detection in chest X-rays.
+In particular some classification architectures will be applied to chest radiographs that have been collected in digital format, to determine whether there is a shift in the lung or not.
+The dataset that has been collected has been tagged by health experts and the goal is to find a model that will make predictions that are as close as possible to these predictions.
+More specifically, the Unet, DoubleUnet, Res-Unet, Inception-Unet, Dense-Unet architectures will be examined and compared in terms of the success of not only correctly classifying images, but also highlighting problem areas, where they exist.
+Besides, I will examine techniques through which it would be possible to improve the result, such as techniques for managing the dataset, but without any substantial intervention in it.

 # Tools Used: